 Other options include:

 If you’re thinking of experimenting with almond butter, you will need to know how to store this unique substance.
-Storing almond butter correctly will ensure that you can continue to make the most of the product’s benefits without exposing yourself to any dangerous bacteria.
+Storing almond butter correctly will ensure that you can continue to make the most of its benefits without exposing yourself to any dangerous bacteria.